 The Certificate in College Teaching (CCT) Program was initiated in the early 2000s, with a series of credit-bearing courses.
 It grew into an official graduate certificate in 2011.
-Over 170 students have completed the CCT since 2011, making it one of the strongest certificate programs at The University of Arizona!
+Almost 200 students have completed the CCT since 2011, making it one of the strongest certificate programs at The University of Arizona!

 We asked one of the founding members of the CCT Program, Kyla Macario, retired Professor of Practice, to briefly share the history of the CCT Program with us.
 Click here to watch her summary of the "Start of A New Idea."
 [This streaming video uses Flash.
 For the latest Flash player go here.]

 The CCT contributes to the mission of the Office of Instruction and Assessment in providing faculty and future faculty development toward excellence in teaching.